-CWHC has offered counseling services since 1989, with an emphasis on both education and self-help.
-We offer individual counseling and options counseling, as well as groups and workshops.
-Individual counseling sessions are typically weekly, 50-minute sessions.
+CWHC has offered counseling services since 1989.
+We offer individual, partners/couples, and options counseling, as well as occasional groups and workshops.
+Individual and partners/couples counseling sessions are typically weekly, 50-minute sessions.

-Our feminist and person-centered counseling approach stresses equality in the counseling relationship.
+Our feminist-relational counseling approach stresses equality in the counseling relationship.
 We see our role as providing support and insight into a client's experiences, seeing the client’s self-determination and innate strengths as integral parts of the therapeutic work and relationship.
-We pay particular attention to clients' concrete needs as well as the impact of various forms of oppression such as gender oppression, racism, classism and homophobia.
+We pay particular attention to our clients' concrete needs as well as the impact of trauma and various forms of oppression such as racism, classism, transphobia, and homophobia.

-CWHC's counselors are master's/Psy.D level clinicians, clinical interns completing their master’s/Psy.D level training or volunteer counselors donating their time in the counseling program.
+CWHC's counselors are licensed staff members, clinical interns completing their graduate level training, or volunteer counselors donating their time in the counseling program.
 Our counselors work with a range of presenting issues including depression, anxiety, childhood trauma, sexual assault, domestic violence, relationships, gender, sexuality and health concerns.

-Internships are open to second-year Masters social work or counseling students and fourth-year PsyD students with relevant experiences, such as direct service provision, crisis hotline work, community organizing, case-management, or other advocacy work.
+Internships are open to graduate students in their minimum of second year with relevant experiences, such as direct service provision, crisis hotline work, community organizing, case-management, or other advocacy work.
 Applicants will demonstrate critical self-reflexivity and humility.
 Prior experience with TGNC/Gender Expansive, queer, and People of Color communities preferred.
 Applicants must have excellent interpersonal and communication skills; and demonstrate a commitment to developing assessment, therapeutic, and crisis intervention skills.
 Women of color, LGBTQ individuals, and people with disabilities are encouraged to apply.
 The ideal applicant aligns with Counseling Committee’s values of anti-oppressive practice and racial, gender, and disability justice.